-The Michigan Department of Health and Human Services (MDHHS) is conducting the PFAS in Firefighters of Michigan Surveillance (PFOMS) project to determine Michigan firefighters' blood concentrations of per- and polyfluoroalkyl substances (PFAS), chemicals commonly found in Class B foams.
+The Michigan Department of Health and Human Services (MDHHS) is conducting the PFAS in Firefighters of Michigan Surveillance (PFOMS) project to determine Michigan firefighters' average exposure to per- and polyfluoroalkyl substances (PFAS), chemicals commonly found in Class B foams.
 The findings of the project will help inform decisions to minimize firefighters' exposure to PFAS.